 The US Foreign tax credit of $120,000 for 2024 allows Americans living in Antigua and Barbuda to significantly reduce their tax obligations.
 Foreign tax credits are also available to other foreign nationals in Antigua and Barbuda who have paid or are liable to pay British commonwealth income tax.

-Antigua and Barbuda citizenship
+Antigua and Barbuda Citizenship

-Investors can acquire Antigua citizenship by either investing in real estate or business.
-Alternatively, foreign nationals can also make a non-refundable donation of $100,000 to the National Development Fund or a $150,000 donation to the University of the West Indies Fund.
+antigua and barbuda citizenship by investment application processInvestors can acquire Antigua and Barbuda citizenship by investment by investing in one of four options.
+Alternatively, foreign nationals can also make a non-refundable donation of $230,000 to the Antigua and Barbuda National Development Fund or a $260,000 donation to the University of the West Indies Fund.

 Applicants to the economic citizenship program must go through a strict due diligence check carried out by the Barbuda Investment Authority in order to acquire an Antigua and Barbuda passport.
-Investing in Antigua and Barbuda rewards expats with a myriad of opportunities, including visa free travel to over 150 destinations worldwide, including the United Kingdom, Europe’s Schengen Area, Hong Kong, and more.
+Investing in Antigua and Barbuda rewards expats with a myriad of opportunities, including visa free travel to 151 destinations worldwide, including the United Kingdom, Europe’s Schengen Area, Hong Kong, and more.

 Calculate the cost of citizenship for you and your family, including all associated fees.